top of page

 The First 24 Hours

-• During that 24 hours, your body is pushing out plasma and the pad is absorbing it, and thats what we want!
+• During that time, your body is pushing out plasma and the pad is absorbing it, and that's what we want!

 • If a leak happens, that is okay!
-Do your best to dry the area at the leak and keep it covered.
+Do your best to dry the area at the leak and be sure to keep it covered.

-• DO NOT REMOVE for around 24 hours.
+• Again, DO NOT REMOVE for at least 12(ish) hours!

 At the end of the 24 hour period